Joe F. Khalil

 About

-Joe F. Khalil is an associate professor of global media in residence at Northwestern University Qatar.
+Joe F. Khalil is a professor of global media in residence at Northwestern University in Qatar.
 His research and teaching focus on understanding changes and continuities in the media, with a particular focus on Middle East youth.

 He is committed to an interdisciplinary and transnational approach to understanding mainstream and alternative media, his research probes media industries, production studies, social movements, and digital cultures.
 His most recent co-authored book is The Digital Double Bind: Change and Stasis (Oxford University Press, forthcoming) with Mohamed Zayani.
 The book proposes a historically anchored, empirically supported conceptual approach for examining how the region adapted and adopted the digital turn.
 He is also co-editor with Gholam Khiabani, Tourya Guayybess, and Bilge Yesil of The Handbook of Media and Culture in the Middle East (Blackwell-Wiley, forthcoming).
 As part of the International Association for Media and Communication Research (IAMCR) Global Handbooks series, this collection brings together established and emerging scholars of the Middle East to write reflective essays and empirical studies on the region’s most salient and pressing issues in culture and media.